 New shows are going on sale every week, so keep an eye on the website and socials for updates.
 You can also visit our YouTube channel for some inspo on your favourite artists and styles.
 Still can’t decide?
 Book yourself into a special event or line-up show to give you a taster!

 All shows will be available to book through our website.
 If you prefer phone, booking agents vary for each show so check individual show listings for details and contact numbers.
-During the Festival dates you can buy tickets from most venues on the night (subject to availability), or head to our main Collins Street Box Office – you can book hundreds of shows there (but not all, so do check individual listings).
+During the Festival dates you can buy tickets from most venues on the night (subject to availability), or head to our main Collins Street Box Office at Melbourne Town Hall – you can book hundreds of shows there (but not all, so do check individual listings).

 REST YOUR WEARY HEAD.